sdm-commits/sdm-commits/README.md

 A great deal of my time is spent building tools and researching how AI can push sports strategy forward.
 You can find my notable work here:

-* **ABS Challenge App:** [https://github.com/sdm-commits/abs-challenge] — *One of the first public applications built to analyze Automated Ball-Strike system challenges (Released Feb 2026).*
+* **[ABS Challenge App](https://github.com/sdm-commits/abs-challenge)** — One of the first public applications built to analyze Automated Ball-Strike system challenges (Released Feb 2026).
-* **NBA Draft:** [https://github.com/sdm-commits/nba-model] — *An XGBoost-based model that predicts NBA career value (VORP) from pre-draft NCAA statistics, supplemented with international basketball datasets.
+* **[NBA Draft Model](https://github.com/sdm-commits/nba-model)** — An XGBoost-based model that predicts NBA career value (VORP) from pre-draft NCAA statistics, supplemented with international basketball datasets.
 Trained and optimized using a custom evolutionary algorithm that autonomously discovers feature configurations, position calibration parameters, and regularization settings through walk-forward cross-validation.
-Tuned with autoresearch.*
+Tuned with autoresearch.
-* **Shadow Zone:** [https://github.com/sdm-commits/shadow-zone] — *Modeling the effects of ABS on catchers and pitching staffs using pitch sequence effects, platoon edge vulnerability, and framing across MLB seasons (2021-2025).
-Built from Statcast pitch-level tracking data.*
+* **[Shadow Zone](https://github.com/sdm-commits/shadow-zone)** — Modeling the effects of ABS on catchers and pitching staffs using pitch sequence effects, platoon edge vulnerability, and framing across MLB seasons (2021-2025).
+Built from Statcast pitch-level tracking data.

 ## Contact